rodrigopivi/Chatito/readme.md

 [Open-source language understanding for bots by RASA author](https://www.youtube.com/watch?v=HIWqGc7AvKI)

-Given a sentence, we link an (action/intent) to it and map some of the sentece words to arguments or entities that are useful for the action. e.g.:
+Given a sentence, we link an (action/intent) to it and map some of the sentece words to arguments/slots that are meaningful for the action. e.g.:

 ```
 Sentence -> Hey Bot turn the lights off

-Parsed Intent -> {
+Intent -> "lightChange"
-    id: "Hey Bot turn the lights off",
-    action: "lightChange",
-    arg: { switch: "off" }
+Slots: { switch: "off"  }
-}
 ```

-RASA_nlu is a tool for training intent and entity extraction models in a breeze.
-Chatito generates training datasets compatible with the RASA format.

-Test it online at [https://rodrigopivi.github.io/Chatito/](https://rodrigopivi.github.io/Chatito/)

 ### Getting started

 - `npm i chatito --save`
 - create a definition file. e.g.: `trainClimateBot.chatito` with your DSL definitions.
 - `npx chatito trainClimateBot.chatito`
-- The training set should be available at `trainClimateBot.json`
+- The full dataset set should be available at `trainClimateBot.json`

-The json file contains all the possible combination sentences.
+NOTE: The json file contains all the possible combination sentences.
 Each traning example is an object that contains sentence, action and arguments.
+You may want to shuffle and split the dataset for training/testing/validation, it's not a good practice to train the RasaNLU model with the entire dataset corpus.

 You can also use it programmatically:
 ```